Whole Brain Thinking is a great tool which you can use when:

 Communicating with your audience

 So we know taking a whole brain approach can help with solving complex problems and appreciating our colleagues.
-But what about report-writing and forms of communication?
+But what about writing and other forms of communication?
 It helps here too.

-- Red (story – why it matters and to who, particularly in the Executive Summary)
+- C/Red (story – why it matters and to who)

 You can also use this framework to consider the likely questions and focus of different members of your audience.
-And if you are meeting one to one with a Committee Chair or your manager, you can tailor the delivery of your information to their thinking strengths.
+And if you are having a one-to-one meeting with a stakeholder who you know well enough to identify their thinking strengths, you can tailor the delivery of your information to focus on what matters most to them.
 (See ‘what different people want to hear from you’ in the image below.)